aaronrcox/nes-emulator/README.md

 Currently supports:
  - Load in a *.nes rom file
- - Print 6502 instruction set
+ - Print 6502 instructions that are stored in the rom file.

 Bugs:
- - unable to correctly print desired instruction set.
+ - Unable to correctly print desired instruction set, i believe may be an error with correctly loading the rom file, or may be an error in parsing each instruction moving to the next.

 # Project Requirements